 Paddleboard vs. Kayak — Which Should You Buy?

 When it comes to getting a workout, stand up paddleboarding is the clear winner.
 SUP delivers a low-impact, full body workout that tones the body, strengthens muscles, and burns calories.
-It’s a really fun way to get in shape, and it beats going to the gym any day in our opinion.
+It’s a really fun way to get in shape and, in our humble opinion, it beats going to the gym any day.
 It’s so much fun that you may not realize how much of a workout you’re getting until the next day.

 Having said that, kayaking is also a viable way to get some exercise.
 While SUP engages your entire body from your legs and glutes, to your core, to your arms, chest and back, kayak paddling provides more of an isolated workout that hits your shoulders, back, arms, chest, and abdominals.